Uranium can supply energy for the world’s electricity with less greenhouse effect than virtually any other energy source.

 Uranium Supply, Demand and Pricing

-Whilst uranium sales have usually been made under these longer-term contracts, the uranium spot price can be more volatile than the long-term contract price.
-During the last two years, as producers suspended production due to COVID-19 lockdowns and then purchased uranium in order to meet contractual obligations, the spot price declined to a low of US$27.98/lb on February 28, 2021 and has since recovered, reaching US$59.37 on March 25, 2022, hitting a high of $60.23/lb on March 10, 2022.
-Market analysts are forecasting long-term prices to rise above US$60/lb.
+During the last two years, as producers suspended production due to COVID-19 lockdowns and then purchased uranium in order to meet contractual obligations, the spot price declined to a low of US$27.98/lb on February 28, 2021 and has since recovered reaching a high of US$72.68/lb on October 2, 2023.
+On September 30, 2023, the uranium spot price was US$71.58/lb.